DesiQuintans/eye-holdaim/README.md

 This script will not work unless you rebind Aim to `/`.
 The script takes control of Right Mouse and uses it to send `/` keystrokes instead.

+Download the newest release from [the Releases section](https://github.com/DesiQuintans/eye-holdaim/releases).
+You can put the files anywhere you like.

 Run `EYE_Hold-to-aim.exe` before running EYE Divine Cybermancy.

 _Fair warning:_ Scanning the executable with [VirusTotal](https://www.virustotal.com) raises warnings in 3 out of 69 anti-virus engines.
 These are, IMO, false positives caused by the file being new.